 In September 2014, Doctor Web's security experts researched several new threats to Mac OS X. One of them turned out to be a complex multi-purpose backdoor that entered the virus database as Mac.BackDoor.iWorm.
 Criminals can issue commands that get this program to carry out a wide range of instructions on the infected machines.
 A statistical analysis indicates that there are more than 17,000 unique IP addresses associated with infected Macs.

 Got root?

 - Installers and updates over HTTP asking for admin privileges.

+- Apps installed with wrong permissions.

 - Etc...

 - The attack surface is big 2.